 Even B K S Iyengar had to bear the strict teaching methods of his Guru Sri T Krishnamacharya.
 Most of the Indian, perhaps the Asian teachers teaching Yoga, other Schools of Philosophy have been very orthodontically strict in their teaching.

-Though it may appear to be quite an intense way of teaching, it brings alertness in students’ perspectives.
+Though it may appear to be quite an intense way of teaching, it brings alertness to students’ perspectives.
 It offers no option for the students to repeat the mistakes due to the teacher’s expression of anger.

 Modern teachers aren’t very strict compared to previous generations.
 The teachers are being adaptive to what students need and make teaching more accessible.
-It’s rare to see a modern Yoga teacher being as strict as those of previous generations.
+It’s rare to see a modern Yoga teacher being as strict compared to those of previous generations.

 Though the modern polished-flexible teaching method is accessible and student-oriented, it can reduce the student-teacher relationship.
 You shouldn’t be friends with your Yoga teacher.
-He/She is your teacher, not a friend.
+He/she is your teacher, not a friend.